 The Bossa Moderna Movement - Bossa Nova for the 21st centuary

-Bossa Nova is a genre which although rather niche, has captivated the world.
-Bossa Nova all started in the late 1950s, some say when the composer Antonio Carlos Jobim met the poet Vincius de Moraes in a small whiskey bar, Villarino, in downtown Rio in 1956 only then to together write the classic The Girl From Ipanema.
+Some say it was when the composer Antonio Carlos Jobim met the poet Vincius de Moraes in a small whiskey bar, Villarino, in downtown Rio in 1956 only then to together write the classic The Girl From Ipanema.

-Or maybe it was when Joao Gilberto played a unique rhythm in his composition "O Pato"....
+Many say it was when Joao Gilberto played a unique rhythm in his composition "O Pato"....

-It could have been when Bossa Nova's original vocalist, Nara Leao, hosted get-togethers in her Copacabana apartment with Roberto Menescal, Ronaldo Boscoli and others, where the soft vocals of Bossa Nova were formed (Menescal has told me it's because they were getting the broomstick from the apartment below).
+It could have been when Bossa Nova's original vocalist, Nara Leao, hosted get-togethers in her Copacabana apartment with Roberto Menescal, Ronaldo Boscoli and others, where the soft vocals of Bossa Nova were formed (Menescal has told me it's because they were getting the broomstick tap from the apartment below).

 Or was it, as Bossa Nova commentator Rua Castro puts it, that Bossa Nova had indeed been around for 450 years, given it is actually a musical derivative of samba of which a whole 30 variations exist, and Bossa Nova is really only one of those.